-Aclara PLS recorded \$12.4 million in entered orders from Idaho Power Company during 2009.
+Aclara PLS recorded \$12.4 million in orders from Idaho Power Company during 2009 for its electric AMI project.

-Aclara PLS recorded \$10.2 million and \$22.4 million in entered orders from PREPA during 2009 and 2008, respectively.
+Aclara PLS recorded \$10.2 million and \$22.4 million in orders from PREPA during 2009 and 2008, respectively.

-In March 2009, Aclara Software received an order for approximately \$5.0 million from the City of Tallahassee, Florida for a system-wide implementation of its Meter Data Management System (MDMS) and ENERGYprism[®] AMI software applications.
+Aclara Software received an order for approximately \$5 million from the City of Tallahassee, Florida, for a system-wide implementation of its Meter Data Management System (MDMS) and ENERGYprism® AMI software applications.